Skip to content

 V-->>C1: distribute new lease set

-Note over C1,C2: Both serving again
+Note over C1,C2: both serving again

 Daemon upgrade